camsaul/whitespace-linter/README.md

 There is not currently a way to selectively disable certain linters for certain files, altho it seems like it wouldn't be to hard to add...
 PRs are welcome.

+# Add it as a GitHub Action

+Here's an example GitHub action configuration to add the whitespace linter to your project: https://github.com/metabase/metabase/blob/30b54faa9599bff8d17bb46bef1b838de5334135/.github/workflows/whitespace.yml

 # Interactive/Programmatic Usage

 For interactive or programmatic usage, you can use `whitespace-linter/lint-interactive` instead of `lint`.
 This